1901212561/PHBS_BlockChain_2019/Homework1_ScroogeCoin/README.md

 * This is the first time I use java to finish a project.
 Thanks to everyone who gives me help selflessly and patiently.
 ## B.The idea of the implementation
 ### 1. ***TxHandler()***
-* This method is used to creat a public ledger whose current UTXOPool is utxoPool.
+* This method is used to create a public ledger whose current UTXOPool is utxoPool.
 * In order to make a defensive copy of utxoPool, I use the *UTXOPool(UTXOPool uPool)* constructor.
   ```js
   this.utxoPool = new UTXOPool(utxoPool);
   ```
 ### 2. ***isValidTx()***
-* This method is used to verify the validity of each transaction.
-It returns true only if the transaction meets the following five conditions.
+* This method is used to verify the validity of the given transaction.
+* It returns true only if the transaction meets the following five conditions.
   **Ⅰ.All outputs claimed by {@code tx} are in the current UTXOpool.**
   * This condition makes sure that all the inputs of the transaction are generated from past transactions' outputs.
   * To implement this, I go through all the inputs of the transaction, and check if the utxoPool (create from *TxHandler()*) contains the current input's utxo.